 For small businesses, keeping track of the sales invoices and payments made by customers is a critical task.
-Use this Invoice Tracker template to keep track of all your sales invoices in one place.
+Use this Indzara Invoice Tracker template to keep track of all your sales invoices in one place.
 You can enter payments made by customers and let the template calculate balance outstanding amounts.
 Never miss an unpaid invoice.
-Download this invoice tracker spreadsheet free using the link below.
+Download this invoice tracker spreadsheet using the link below.

 - Track all invoices in one place